Law firm stops representing Trump campaign in Pennsylvania suit - The Boston Globe

 Advertisement

-The Democratic National Committee has filed a motion to dismiss the lawsuit.
+Jones Day was not involved in that suit, which is pending.
+The Democratic National Committee has filed a motion to dismiss it.

+A Porter Wright spokesperson, Melanie Farkas, said Friday that the firm will work “to ensure transition to substitute counsel, and so as not to cause material adverse effect on the client’s interest.”
+She declined to comment further.

-Previously, Porter Wright had filed a number of other actions in Pennsylvania courts challenging aspects of the state’s voting process.
-It isn’t clear if the firm will continue to represent Trump’s campaign on those cases.
-A Porter Wright representative didn’t immediately respond to a request for comment Friday.
+It isn’t clear if Porter Wright will continue to represent Trump’s campaign on the other cases it has filed.

 On Wednesday, Porter Wright issued a statement noting its “long history of election law work during which we have represented Democratic, Republican and independent campaigns and issues.”